junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Snippet (250 words)

 Dean walks into the kitchen, yawning lazily, his brain still in the process of loading.
 He walks straight into Castiel and emerges on the other side.
-The soaking coldness wakes him up immediately, like a bucket of icy water is poured over his head.
+The soaking coldness wakes him up immediately.

 "What the hell?" he jumps, then he remembers.

-Castiel still stands where he was two seconds ago, occupying the passageway in the kitchen, presumably exactly where he stayed the whole night, looking curious and confused, but not unpleasant.
+Castiel still stands where he was two seconds ago, occupying the passageway in the kitchen.
 "Sorry?" he says carefully, a little unsure.

 "Sorry, my bad," Dean echoes, rubbing his eyes.
 "Should've looked my way.
 Forget I'm sharing now."